On the limiting distribution of sums of random multiplicative functions: Preparation for the proof of Theorem

 By \cite[Theorem 5.3]{JSW2019} or \cite[Theorem 1.3 and C.2]{Lac2024}, the critical GMC associated to $\Ga_{\infty, 0}(\cdot; \widetilde{\alpha})$ under the convolution construction with Seneta--Heyde renormalisation exists.
 In other words, there exists $\widetilde{\nu}_\infty$ on $I$ such that the following is true: for any fixed smooth mollifier\footnote{For our purpose, a smooth mollifier $\theta$ is a smooth, symmetric and compactly supported function that is non-negative and $\int_{\RR} \theta = 1$, though it is known that the convolution construction of critical GMCs can be extended to less regular setting.} $\theta_\OurEpsilon(\cdot) := \OurEpsilon^{-1} \theta(\cdot / \OurEpsilon)$, the sequence of measures

 converges in probability to $\widetilde{\nu}_\infty(dt)$ as $y \to \infty$.
-The support properties (i.e.~non-atomicity and full support) of $\widetilde{\nu}_\infty$ are conveniently summarised in \cite[Theorem 1.3]{Lac2024}, though they essentially follow from earlier works on critical GMCs - we refer the interested readers to the references therein for further details.
+The support properties (i.e.~non-atomicity and full support) of $\widetilde{\nu}_\infty$ are standard facts in the literature and are conveniently summarised in e.g.~\cite[Theorem 1.3]{Lac2024}, though they follow from earlier works on critical GMCs.
+For instance, non-atomicity is implied by stronger statements of modulus of continuity such as \cite[Theorem 2]{BKNSW2015},\footnote{This was proved for scale-invariant kernels, but could be extended by a decomposition theorem in \cite{JSW2019}.} while full support could be deduced from the existence of negative moments of critical GMC measures \cite[Corollary 6]{DRSV2014}.\footnote{This was proved for star-scale invariant fields, but may be extended by Gaussian comparison (\cite[Lemma 16]{DRSV2014}).
+See the proof of \cite[Lemma 3.4]{GWBLMS} for a similar argument applied to positive moments.}